 Co-requisite coursework can be completed before or during the program and are required prior to recommendation of initial credential.

-The California Commission on Teacher Credentialing (CTC) requires teacher candidates in the Multiple Subject, Middle Level, and Concurrent programs to pass the Reading Instruction Competence Assessment (RICA) (does not apply to candidates in the Single Subject program).
+The California Commission on Teacher Credentialing (CTC) requires teacher candidates in the Multiple Subject and Concurrent programs to pass the Reading Instruction Competence Assessment (RICA) (does not apply to candidates in the Single Subject program).
 Passing one of two components of RICA, either a comprehensive examination or a performance assessment, is a requirement for the initial issuance of a Multiple Subject Credential.
 Candidates complete the RICA assessment after completion of the Language and Literacy course.

 More information on the RICA is available online.